 Mental Wellbeing

 The societies we grow up in shape the way we think.
 Our early life’s experience moulds how we emotionally experience the world.
-The people we grew up with hand us a rule book on how life is to be lived.
+The people we grew up with hand us a rule book on how life is lived.
 Most of our thoughts and opinions are not really our own.
 They are planted into us throughout our lives.
-Guardians, gurus, peers, and the media; they all play a role in how we are programmed.
+Guardians, gurus, peers, and the media.
+They all play a role in how we are programmed.
 As young people, we have little ability to influence our way of thinking.
-Later in life, we believe that our interests, drives, values, abilities, and emotional patterns constitute our personality.
+Later in life, we believe our drives, values, and emotional patterns constitute our personality.

 There comes a point when a spanner is thrown in the works forcing us to question our ways.
-These catalytic moments stem from the most difficult times in our lives.
-They could be the death of a loved one, a relationship breakup, sudden illness, the loss of an opportunity we deeply craved for, or others of similar gravity.
-On occasion, they may even be inspired by envy.
-Such moments make us question what works for us, and what doesn’t.
-Are we indeed getting the most from our short time on the planet, or are we subconsciously being held back by our preprogrammed behaviour, and repetitive thoughts.
+These catalytic moments stem from difficult times in our lives; the death of a loved one, a relationship breakup, sudden illness, loss of an opportunity we deeply craved, and others of similar gravity.
+On occasion, we may even be inspired by envy.

 Tough moments have the energy to inspire resilience, institute change, and foster growth.
-They motivate us to re-invent, to arise, and to become better versions of ourselves.
-Tough moments inspire us to observe that voice in our heads, and appreciate that the biggest battles we wage are the ones we fight in our mind, with our preconditioned selves.
+They motivate us to arise, and become better versions of ourselves.
+Tough moments inspire us to observe that voice in our heads, and learn that the biggest battles we wage are the ones we fight in our head, with our preconditioned selves.

 - Authentic Happiness - Martin Seligman